Skip to main content

 Stories without a CTA display N/A (nothing to measure).

-The overall average excludes stories without a CTA.
+The global average excludes stories without a CTA.

-Based on browsing behavior: duration > 10s, 1 key event, or > 1 page loaded.
+Based on navigation behavior: duration > 10s, 1 key event, or > 1 page loaded.

 Highly relevant on home, landing, and category pages.